 In this video I demonstrate this specific supraspinatus exercise:

 I hope you found this article helpful!
-For exclusive content info make sure you download my FREE e-Book HERE!
+For exclusive content info make sure you download my FREE Shoulder Mobility Guide HERE!

 Also…Follow Me on Instagram @ThePTInitiative or click HERE!